LinkAndreas/linkandreas.github.io/assets/articles/16_04_2023/article.md

 ### Step 7: Build, Sign and Archive

 Having setup the environment, we can archive the application as an `xcarchive`.
-Note that we are using manual code signing with the provising profile that we imported in an earlier step:
+Note that we use manual signing with the provising profile that we imported in an earlier step:

 ```sh
 set -o pipefail && xcodebuild clean archive \